IamSanjayBalakrishnan/JavaProgrammingFinalProjects/README.md

 # FirstRestAPI

-This project is a  REST API catalogue built with Spring Boot which allows users to create, read, update, and delete products (CRUD) through HTTP endpoints, using an H2 in-memory database for storage via Spring Data JPA.
+This project is a  REST API catalogue built with Spring Boot, which allows users to create, read, update, and delete products (CRUD) through HTTP endpoints, using an H2 in-memory database for storage via Spring Data JPA.
 It follows a layered architecture (Steriotypes): Controller, Service, Repository, and Mapper.
 It also includes Swagger UI for interactive API documentation.

 Base URL: http://localhost:8080/api/v1/products,
 Interactive Swagger Interface: http://localhost:8080/swagger-ui/index.html